On L2 modulus of continuity of Brownian local times and Riesz potentials: Introduction

-where $W$ stands for a linear Brownian motion independent of $B$, where the exact expression of $\si_{m}$ will be specified at Section \ref{sec:behavior-variance-2d} and where the convergence takes place in the space $\mathcal{C}([0,1];\R)$ of $\R$-valued continuous functions on $[0,1]$. \end{theorem}
+where $W$ stands for a linear Brownian motion independent of $B$, where the exact expression of $\sigma_{m}$ will be specified at Section~\ref {secbehavior-variance-2d} and where the convergence takes place in the space $\mathcal{C}([0,1];\mathbb R)$ of $\mathbb R$-valued continuous functions on $[0,1]$. \end{longlist} \end{theorem}

-It is worthwhile noting that the equivalent of the main result of \cite{HN10}, namely the convergence in law of a suitably renormalized version of $H^h_t(B)$, is not available in the 2-dimensional case.
-Indeed, one can formally show that $|h|^{-2}(H_t^{h}(B) -\bbe[H_t^{h}(B)])$ converges to a random variable of the form $c_2 W_{\al}$, with $\al$ defined by \eqref{eq:def-alpha} and a universal constant $c_2$.
-Nevertheless, $\al$ is a divergent quantity in the 2-dimensional case and the convergence of $h^{-3/2}(H_t^{h}(B) -\bbe[H_t^{h}(B)])$ is in fact an empty statement.
+It is worthwhile noting that the equivalent of the main result of \cite {HN10}, namely the convergence in law of a suitably renormalized version of $H^h_t(B)$, is not available in the two-dimensional case.
+Indeed, one can formally show that $|h|^{-2}(H_t^{h}(B) -\mathbf E [H_t^{h}(B)])$ converges to a random variable of the form $c_2 W_{\alpha }$, with $\alpha$ defined by~(\ref{eqdef-alpha}) and a universal constant $c_2$.
+Nevertheless, $\alpha$ is a divergent quantity in the two-dimensional case and the convergence of $h^{-3/2}(H_t^{h}(B) -\mathbf E[H_t^{h}(B)])$ is in fact an empty statement.

-In spite of this lack of convergence, the analysis of projections on chaoses is still a valuable information for two main reasons: (a) It indicates that a sort of convergence is at least possible for $H_t^{h}(B)$. (b) We are able to show that the series $\sum_{m\ge 1} \si_{m}^{2}$ is divergent just as in the 1-dimensional case, which seems to indicate that a non central limit theorem is to be expected for the quantity $(H_t^{h}(B) -\bbe[H_t^{h}(B)])$.
+In spite of this lack of convergence, the analysis of projections on chaoses is still a valuable information for two main reasons: (a) It indicates that a sort of convergence is at least possible for $H_t^{h}(B)$. (b) We are able to show that the series $\sum_{m\ge1} \sigma _{m}^{2}$ is divergent just as in the one-dimensional case, which seems to indicate that a noncentral limit theorem is to be expected for the quantity $(H_t^{h}(B) -\mathbf E[H_t^{h}(B)])$.